Vonng/pigsty/docs/PGSQL-EXTENSION.md

 # PostgreSQL Extensions

 Extensions are the soul of PostgreSQL, and Pigsty deeply integrates the core extension plugins of the PostgreSQL ecosystem, providing you with battery-included distributed temporal, geospatial text, graph, and vector database capabilities!
-Check [extension list](PGSQL-EXTENSION#extension-list) for details.
+Check [**extension list**](#extension-list) for details.

 Pigsty includes over **150+** PostgreSQL extension plugins and has compiled, packaged, integrated, and maintained many extensions not included in the official PGDG source.
 It also ensures through thorough testing that all these plugins can work together seamlessly.
-Including some potent extensions, such as [PostGIS](https://postgis.net/) to process geospatial data, [TimescaleDB](https://www.timescale.com/) to analyze time series/event stream data,  [Citus](https://www.citusdata.com/) to transform a standalone database into a horizontally scalable distributed cluster,  [PGVector](https://github.com/pgvector/pgvector) to store and search AI embeddings, [Apache AGE](https://age.apache.org/) for graph data storage and retrieval to works like Neo4J, and [pg_bm25](https://github.com/amutu/zhparser) for full-text search to work like ElasticSearch.
+Including some potent extensions, such as [`PostGIS`](https://postgis.net/) to process geospatial data, [`TimescaleDB`](https://www.timescale.com/) to analyze time series/event stream data,  [`Citus`](https://www.citusdata.com/) to transform a standalone database into a horizontally scalable distributed cluster, [`PGVector`](https://github.com/pgvector/pgvector) to store and search AI embeddings, [`Apache AGE`](https://age.apache.org/) for graph data storage and retrieval to works like Neo4J, [`pg_bm25`](https://blog.paradedb.com/pages/introducing_bm25) & [`zhparser`](https://github.com/amutu/zhparser) for ElasticSearch grade full-text & hybrid search  ElasticSearch.
+Use [`hydra`](https://www.hydra.so/), [`pg_analytics`](https://blog.paradedb.com/pages/introducing_analytics) and [`duckdb_fdw`](https://github.com/alitrack/duckdb_fdw) for OLAP workloads. etc...

 Plugins are already included and placed in the yum repo of the infra nodes, which can be directly enabled through PGSQL [Cluster Config](#install-extension) or [installed manually](#install-manually) using `yum`.
 Pigsty also introduces a complete compilation environment and infrastructure, allowing you to [compile extensions](https://github.com/Vonng/pigsty-rpm) not included in Pigsty & PGDG.